Louis Chanu

 What sets Louis’ work apart is his innovative use of materials and his ability to transform these into creative works that evoke a powerful response from the viewer.
 His organic shapes and human figures are signatures of his style.
 He has exhibited both locally and internationally; from a career which has spanned 30 years.
 His work is in collections all over the world.
 Captains of industry including Johan Rupert, Richard Branson as well as the South African Department of Arts and Culture, have his work in their collections.

 Louis’ sculptures are defined by innovation with materials.
 He started with clay and progressed to bronzes in the early 2000’s; his style defined by emotion and detail in his series: “People of Africa” and “Women of our Time”.
 Louis’ fascination with the transient nature of light led to a restlessness and feeling of limitation with bronze; and so he used nickel-plating for exciting and unusual light play for a new dimension on bronzes.
 Louis’ vision to create sculpture that could emit or reflect light continued; and so his next step was his Illuminated steel and stainless steel range; appearing as solid steel in the day; but transforming at night.
-With his insatiable quest for translating light into sculpture; his latest series, “Light Beings” was born; sculptures that merge into their surroundings.
+With his insatiable quest for translating light into sculpture; his plant epoxy resin series, “Light Beings” was born; sculptures that merge into their surroundings.

 Louis’ love of sculpting is what has kept him grounded.
 “Sculpting is my meditation,” says this passionate sculptor.